-Howling wind.
-It can torment us in the backcountry.
-But few are the camp sites, especially above tree line, that the wind won’t find.
+Howling wind—it can torment us in the backcountry.
+But few are the campsites, especially above treeline, that the wind won’t find.
 Perhaps the most frustrating of the windy-weather camp tasks is setting up your shelter.
-Adventure photographer and host of Backpacking TV, Eric Hanson recently battled the infamous gusts of Patagonia on a solo trek and quickly learned some key tricks for putting up your home when the air is blowing fiercely.
+Adventure photographer and host of Epic Trails and Backpacking TV Eric Hanson battled the infamous gusts of Patagonia on a solo trek and quickly learned some key tricks for putting up your home when the air is blowing fiercely.
 Read on to learn his methods.

 When picking a tent site, consider which way the wind is blowing.
 Position the narrowest part of your tent, usually the foot, into the wind so that your tent isn’t a great big sail.
 Also, look for natural features like trees or boulders that could serve as windbreaks.

-Other, heavier bits of your gear can serve as anchors to your tent once you unpack it.
-Have those things ready to use, and to toss into your tent to weigh it down.
+Heavier bits of gear can serve as anchors for your tent once you unpack it.
+Have those things ready to use, and toss them into your tent to weigh it down.

-4) Stake out the windward side of tent
+4. Stake out the windward side of the tent

-Now, place the poles on top of the tent to hold it down.
-Insert the poles, starting with the side you just staked down.
-Then stake down the other side and add the poles.
-TIP: Now, toss in your heavy bits of gear, like your pack, to anchor your tent.
+Place the poles on top of the tent to hold it down.
+Insert the poles in the grommets, starting with the side you just staked down.
+Then stake down the other side, add the poles and clip the tent to the poles.

 As you unpack it, hold the rainfly from the side that will be facing into the wind.
 Allow the wind to lift the fly over the tent.
 If you’re solo, this is the toughest part: Scurry back and forth to attach each of the fly’s points.

-It’s important to guy-out and cinch down your tent.
+It’s important to guy out and cinch down your tent.
 This adds strength to its structure, bracing it against the power of the wind.
 When tents are loosely connected, they’re more likely to be damaged by the whipping and flapping effects of the wind (and to keep you up at night).